-- To provide a deep understanding of network security and its changing nature. - To explain and demonstrate how network security is perceived and carried out. - To analyze the various categories of threats, vulnerabilities, countermeasures and repelling strategies. - To conceptualize the challenges of network security. - To familiarize the students with the basic terminology and technologies of data privacy in networking environment and examine typical anonymity networks (Tor, I2P), applications, and use-cases.
+- To acquire and develop a security culture in networking environments. - To provide a deep understanding of network security and its changing nature. - · To explain and demonstrate how network security is perceived and carried out. - To analyze the various categories of threats, vulnerabilities, countermeasures and repelling strategies. - To conceptualize the challenges of network security. - To introduce and analyse security protocols across the different levels of the Internet model. - To introduce and analyse firewalls and intrusion detection systems as well as the perception of the issues related to the placement of these security mechanisms in security architectures. - To familiarize the students with the basic terminology and technologies of data privacy in networking environments. - To familiarize the students with the basic terminology as well as techniques and technologies of anonymity in networking environments.